collapsed-stacks/startups/questions/9705/what-incentives-to-give-to-online-users-to-share-video-content.md

 - tagged: `lean-startup`, `profit-sharing`, `content`
 - score: 1

-<p>I am running a startup website for online users to share video content on my website , and I am not sure what incentives should I give them?
-I do not want to give them money, so what incentives can make users record videos and share it on my website?</p>
+I am running a startup website for online users to share video content on my website , and I am not sure what incentives should I give them?
+I do not want to give them money, so what incentives can make users record videos and share it on my website?